tomekb234/snowglobe/README.md

 }
 ```

-Since shared and unique pointers are not interchangeable,
-should we provide both versions of the `print` function?
+Since shared and unique pointers are not interchangeable, should we provide both versions of the `print` function?
-It would be very inconvenient to make multiple versions of the same function
-just to accomodate different kinds of pointers.
+It would be very inconvenient to make multiple versions of the same function just to accomodate different kinds of pointers.
-The first version of the `print` function with a raw pointer as an argument
-clearly does not leak the pointer out of its scope,
+The first version of the `print` function with a raw pointer as an argument clearly does not leak the pointer out of its scope,
 so it is reasonably the most convenient implementation.
 We can just explicitly state in its documentation that the pointer is not leaked,
-and then the callers of this function who use either shared or unique pointers
+and then the callers of this function who use either shared or unique pointers can pass
-can pass the underlying raw pointers without breaking
-the respective invariants about the number of references.
+the underlying raw pointers without breaking the respective invariants about the number of references.

-This assertion, that a given value does not leak outside of its scope
-is precisely what this language allows to express at the *type level*.
+This assertion, that a given value does not leak outside of its scope, is exactly what this language allows to express at the *type level*.
-It allows the function-local variables (in particular the arguments)
+It allows the function-local variables (in particular the arguments) to be marked as *confined*,
-to be marked as *confined*, which inhibits copying them out of their scope,
-but also relaxes their invariants about copying within this scope.
+which inhibits copying them out of their scopes, but also relaxes the rules for copying them within these scopes.
-In particular, confined unique pointers can be safely copied inside their scope,
-and the reference counters of confined shared pointers can be safely ignored.
+In particular, confined unique pointers can be safely copied inside their scopes, and the reference counters of confined shared pointers can be safely ignored.
+The idea is that we consider this copying as an implementation detail which does not violate the invariants of unique and shared pointers.

 Note that this particular problem with memory safety has already been solved differently
 by the [Rust](https://www.rust-lang.org/) language with its notions of *borrows* and *lifetimes*.
-This language is somewhat inspired by Rust, but takes a simpler
-(and probably less convenient) approach to pointers at the type level.
+This language is somewhat inspired by Rust, but takes a simpler (and probably less convenient) approach to pointers at the type level.
-It is by no means a full general-purpose language,
-but merely a demonstration of a concept.
+It is by no means a full general-purpose language, but merely a demonstration of a concept,
-And we had quite a lot of fun implementing it. :)

-## Language characteristics

-- Statically and strongly typed,
-- safe (as we believe),
-- compiled to LLVM IR,
-- with affine types,
-- with built-in smart pointers,
-- without garbage collection,
-- lacking module system,
-- lacking type inference,
-- lacking polymorphism.
+and mostly just a fun exercise in programming language design and implementation.

-## Example
+## Example program

 ```
 struct S {